Chromate-free metal vapour sources for different applications in industry and research:

 For the maximum allowable temperatures for bake-out, activation and evaporation check the table below.
+Bake-out = evaporation temperature – 100K (minimum, better -200K) The temperatures for bake-out and evaporation depend on the pressure.
 The currents corresponding to the temperatures are on the next point in the current-temperature graph.
-Activation temperature 450K for at least 30 minutes.
+Activation temperature 450K for at least 20 minutes.

 |Na / (alloy) NaBi25

 |Sb / pure